microsoft/OKR-Hub/README.md

 - publisher is the name of the Azure DevOps Marketplace publisher.
 - share is the name of the Azure DevOps account that you want to install (or have installed) the extension on.
-- token is a PAT with Marketplace Publish access.
+- token is a PAT with Marketplace Publish access. **Must select "All Accessible Organizations" in the Organization dropdown**

 2. From a command line, run the command "npm run deploy".
 If you''ve already installed the extension, you can just refresh the page to see your changes.